NXP Semiconductors

 NXP Semiconductors had a classic information silo problem, amplified by the large size of the enterprise and the distributed nature of the business.

-With a growing need to publish product information online, NXP was facing a serious data integration challenge.
+With a growing need to publish product information online, NXP faced a major data integration challenge.

 Data and content is scattered and duplicated across numerous applications and databases leading to inconsistent information, complex systems and inefficient processes.
 The outcome is that people are unable to find what they are looking for, or find conflicting information.
 Common approaches like Data Warehousing, Master Data Management and Service-Oriented Architecture all tackle parts of the problem, but none provide a total solution.